do-me/kceo_glossary/docs/validation.md

 ## 2 Definition

 Validation aims to verify that the specified requirements are achieved or compliant.
-This involves comparing  mission products with representative [Reference](../reference) data, considering various [Observation](../observation) conditions, ensuring the quality and traceability of the [Reference](../reference) data used.
+This involves comparing  mission products with representative [Reference](../reference) [Data](../data), considering various [Observation](../observation) conditions, ensuring the quality and [Traceability](../traceability) of the [Reference](../reference) [Data](../data) used.

 ### Notes
-- In this part of ISO 19159, the term validation is used in a limited sense and only relates to the validation of calibration data in order to control their change over time.
+- In this part of ISO 19159, the term validation is used in a limited sense and only relates to the validation of [Calibration](../calibration) [Data](../data) in order to control their change over time.

 ### Examples